- What is Credit by Exam?

 For general information about CLEP courses and tests, visit the College Board site.

 The CLEP exams are ideal for military personnel to earn college credit while serving.
 Modern States online courses give you flexibility if you are reassigned to a different location.
-In addition, members of the military and their spouses receive federal funding that covers the $80 CLEP test fee.
+In addition, members of the military and their spouses receive federal funding or funding by Modern States that covers the CLEP exam fee.
 The CLEP exams can be taken on many military bases around the world and at CLEP testing centers.

 For more information about federal funding that pays the test fee for military personnel, click here.